0chain/0chain/README.md

 ### Prerequisites

-Docker and Git must be installed in order to run the tests .
+Docker and Git must be installed to run the tests .

 Install Git using the following command: